Website Kama Sutra

 Colors

-A fair percentage of the population using your page is color-blind to some degree.
+A fair percentage of the population viewing a Web page is color-blind to some degree.

 Accordingly, use color to beautify, rather than to convey important information.
-If you really must use color for information, make sure you explain in text that you are doing this, so a color-blind person can know what’s going on.
+If color really is essential for information, make sure to explain the fact in text, so a color-blind person can know what’s going on.

 Also, text and background that are of quite different color may be indistinguishable to a color-blind individual.
 Text and background should always be of contrasting shades.